 We began house sitting Scotland and England in late February, this was our second year of house sitting abroad and it gave us the opportunity to visit places that aren’t usually on the tourist radar.

 We enjoy house sitting and using this mode of accommodation has allowed us to explore the United Kingdom and Europe for longer than we ever thought possible.

 We documented the first part of our adventure in House Sitting London and Beyond.
-We continue our journey exploring the places we visited while house sitting in Scotland and England.
+We continue our journey exploring the places we visited while house sitting England and Scotland.

 House Sitting Inverness Scotland

 Housesitting in Scotland is an attractive option for those wanting to save money.
 Long term house sitting Scotland assignments can be found on house sitting sites such as Trusted HouseSitters.
 Home owners looking for house sitters Scotland reach out to sitters via adverts submitted on the house sitter wanted section of this site so it’s a good starting point for anyone considering house sitting.

 We returned to the Black Isle near Inverness in Scotland.
 This was our second visit as cat and dog sitter to a lovable gang of four cats and a dog.
 The Black Isle of Scotland is in a rural setting and the perfect place for adventurous pets.

 Maudie the dog loved her walks, chasing rabbits and playing in the garden.
 Ossie was a gentle puss who loved to join us for our walk with Maudie, watching them together always made me smile, I’ve never seen a cat enjoy a walk with a dog before.

 After a busy day of hunting Raggie would to snuggle up close and purr.
 Smeagle liked to keep us company, showing off her computer skills and being rewarded with regular cuddle breaks.
 Scarlett loved napping in the greenhouse and of an evening would stretch across my legs to be pampered.

 Inverness is the gateway to the stunning beauty of the Scottish Highlands.